Why Work In The Aerospace Industry?

 While demands can change, aerospace professionals are currently in high demand, providing ample career choices for young professionals looking to get into the aerospace industry.

-4. Increased Job Security
+4. Increased job security.

 A key reason to work in the aerospace industry is the job security it offers.